 Joy Cannon began her career at Center of Life as a tutor in 2013 and quickly developed a bond with Hazelwood students and families.
-Since then, she has graduated from Duquesne University with a Bachelor of Arts in Sociology and Social Justice and Policy in addition to becoming the Fusion Program Coordinator.
+In the ensuing years, she gained further experience in various roles at Center of Life and graduated from Duquesne University with a Bachelor of Arts in Sociology and Social Justice and Policy.
 As a lifelong youth worker, Joy appreciates using her experiences to help students reach their fullest potential.

 Danielle Chaykowsky is the Assistant Academic Coordinator for the Fusion program at Center of Life.
 She has been working with the Fusion program as a Tutor since Fall of 2012, and has been the Assistant Academic Coordinator since Spring of 2015.
 Danielle has enjoyed watching and being a part of the growth of the Fusion program as well as the growth of the students of Hazelwood.